James Weddell: Early life

 He was born in Ostend on the Belgian coast, the son of a Scottish sea captain (captains were permitted their wives at sea).
-He was apprenticed as a seaman (this normally started at age eight) and so received little education, but clearly could at least read and write.
+He was apprenticed as a seaman (this normally started at age eight) and so received little education, but could at least read and write.
 He originally worked on merchant ships on the north-east Scottish coast.

 He entered the merchant service very early in his life and was apparently bound to the master of a Newcastle collier (a coal transport vessel) for some years.
 About 1805 he shipped on board a merchantman trading to the West Indies, making several voyages there.

 In 1808 he struck his captain, which was considered a severe crime, and was handed to the Royal Navy for punishment.
 This proved a positive rather than negative step.
 He studied navigation during his imprisonment and on release joined the Royal Navy as a midshipman.
 He rose rapidly through the ranks, becoming captain.

 He was aboard HMS Hope in 1813 in the English Channel when she captured the "Young True Blooded Yankee", a small American privateer.
 With the end of the Napoleonic War he was laid off on half pay in February 1816, and for a while resumed merchant voyages to the West Indies.
 In 1819 he was paid off in full from the Royal Navy.